What is Hereditary Spastic Paraplegia?

 Progression of the disease often results in the need for a cane or walker and more severe cases ultimately require a wheelchair.
 A wide variety of symptoms are observed across cases and over time given the degenerative nature of the disease.
 Now that so many gene mutations have been identified as causing HSP, it may explain some of the variation in both symptoms and severity between cases.
 The majority of individuals with HSP have a normal life expectancy.

 Less common symptoms include urinary urgency.
 Even less commonly, the upper limbs and voice can be affected, particularly in severe, early onset cases.
-In rare, ‘complicated’ forms it can be accompanied by other neurological symptoms including optic neuropathy and retinopathy (eye diseases), dementia, mental retardation, ataxia (lack of muscle control), icthyosis (skin disorder), peripheral neuropathy (commonly tingling or numbness in hands or feet) and deafness.
+In rare, ‘complicated’ forms it can be accompanied by other neurological symptoms including optic neuropathy and retinopathy (eye diseases), dementia, cognitive impairment, ataxia (lack of muscle control), icthyosis (skin disorder), peripheral neuropathy (commonly tingling or numbness in hands or feet) and deafness.
+Severe pain sometimes also occurs.
 Many other diseases can also possibly complicate the symptoms of HSP if present.

 HSP is a genetic, inherited or hereditary disease – that is, it is passed on from generation to generation.
 It is caused by abnormal variations (mutations) in the genes that may be passed on from an affected parent to the unborn child in their DNA (genetic material).
-As at 2009, more than 40 genes/loci have been separately implicated in causing HSP.
-The number of genes so identified has increased from 9 in 2004, so many more discoveries are to be expected.
-Multiple mutations have also been identified, with around 150 for the SPG4 gene alone.
+As at 2016, more than 70 genes/loci have been separately implicated in causing HSP.
+The number of genes so identified has increased from 9 in 2004, and many more discoveries are to be expected.
+Multiple mutation locations and types have also been identified, with over 150 for the SPAST/SPG4 gene alone.
 Any of these identified mutations can cause HSP.
-Specifically, they cause the production of too much or too little of either the normal protein or another protein that cause nerve damage through degeneration of the corticospinal tracts.
-The long nerves (axons) are prevented from doing their critical job of controlling the muscles.
-Hence HSP is classed as a neurological disease.
+Specifically, they cause the production of too much or too little of either the normal protein or another protein that causes nerve damage through degeneration of the corticospinal tracts.
+The long nerves (axons) are prevented from doing their critical job of sending the right signals to control the muscles.
+HSP is classified as an upper motor neurone neurodegenerative disease.

 Although most HSP is inherited from parents, this is not always the case.
 When a genetic disease occurs without any family history or genetic defects in the parents, the disease is called a “sporadic” genetic disease.
 The cause is usually a random gene mutation that occurred somewhere in the development of the unborn child.
 In this way, rare cases of HSP are possible even if neither parent has an HSP mutation.
 It is an explanation of how the disease occurred in the first place.
 In such cases, the risk of a reoccurrence in a second child is very low, but genetic testing is the only reliable way to check whether or not the parents have an HSP mutation, even if neither of them has any HSP symptoms.